rezamarzban/signal/Finder_100MHz-crystal/README.md

 * Restart the app for each circuit testing or after any changes in the circuit components.
 * Vmin and Vmax should be between 0V and 3.3V.
 * Never connect the testing circuit directly to the input pins.
 Always use suitable resistance.
 * If Vmin equals Vmax, the input signal is not a wave.
-Therefore, the simplest tool to determine if a testing circuit is an oscillator or not?!
+Therefore, the simplest tool to determine if a testing oscillator circuit is correct or not?!